la2050/archive/_projects/2016/save-spaces-for-healthy-places.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/3219654155741-team90.JPG
 project_video: 'https://www.youtube.com/embed/LW-vMpFhnl8?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  Save Spaces for Healthy Places prepares residents to use their influential voices to ensure policies and land-use plans reflect the actual needs of their community by: 1) learning about the community planning process and how it can be influenced; 2) learning to frame their message so their voices can matter;
-  3) understanding the linkage between lack of community resources and health;
-  and 4) connecting them to civic engagement through their Neighborhood Councils and other pathways to activism.
+  Save Spaces for Healthy Places provides the training, knowledge and ongoing opportunity for South LA residents to find and project their powerful voices so that community change can become a reality.
 project_is_collaboration: 'No'
 project_collaborators: >-
   This project aims to engage Neighborhood Council partners at the onset of the